 - We do not store or share any of this information.

-This advanced due date calculator utilizes the Mittendorf-Williams rule, which factors in more info about you to provide more accurate results.
+This advanced due date calculator utilizes the Mittendorf-Williams rule, which factors in more info about you and your pregnancy to provide more accurate results.

 What is the Mittendorf-Williams Rule?